rust-lang/rust/README.md

    using the tools in the repository https://github.com/rust-lang/measureme.
 * `-Zmiri-mute-stdout-stderr` silently ignores all writes to stdout and stderr, but reports to the program that it did actually write.
-This is useful when you are not interested in the actual program's output, but only want to see miri's errors and warnings.
+This is useful when you are not interested in the actual program's output, but only want to see Miri's errors and warnings.
 * `-Zmiri-panic-on-unsupported` will makes some forms of unsupported functionality, such as FFI and unsupported syscalls, panic within the context of the emulated